 Meyer began his career as an assistant to Lee Rose at Purdue University (1978-80), where he earned his master's degree.
 During his time in West Lafayette, Ind., he helped the Boilermakers reach the 1980 NCAA Final Four, following a Big Ten regular-season co-championship and earn a 1979 NIT final appearance.
 Meyer then joined Rose at the University of South Florida (1980-81), helping the Bulls to an appearance in the NIT.

 Meyer, a 1976 graduate of Taylor University, and his wife Karen are the parents of two daughters, Holli and Sarah, and a son, Josh.
-The Meyer's have two grandchildren, Alexander Jeffrey and Stella Rose.
+The Meyer's have three grandchildren, Alexander, Stella and Hazel.